How to Disable Until Dawn Remake Black Bars in Ultrawide Mode

 After you’re done, you can basically play at any aspect ratio or resolution, and it will cover up the screen perfectly.
 This is a great implementation from Ballistic Moon, and it’s sorely missing in a lot of other Supermassive titles.
 Here is a screenshot with the free value selected:

-Keep in mind that this will negatively impact performance to some degree depending on your hardware.
+Remember that this will negatively impact performance to some degree, depending on your hardware.
 However, it’s definitely a plus when it comes to immersion, especially on wider monitors.

 We hope that Supermassive Games takes note of this, and implement proper ultrawide support in their titles.
 Their recent releases like The Casting of Frank Stone also have black bars, but this can thankfully be fixed using a fan-made patch.

 If you’re playing the game on PC, you can also back up your local progress by heading over to the Until Dawn Remake save file location.
-Overall, we’re pleasantly surprised by the amount of options available in-game and hope that the developers continue to address ongoing stuttering problems, and certain features not working correctly.
+Overall, we’re pleasantly surprised by the number of options available in-game and hope that the developers continue to address ongoing stuttering problems and that certain features are not working correctly.

 Ali Hashmi